Democrats Might Give Up on a Methane Tax, and Maybe That’s Okay

 But when methane leaks from oil and gas operations, what’s the worthwhile trade-off?
 There isn’t one, really; the leaked methane isn’t serving a higher cause like international travel or high-tech manufacturing.
 It’s just waste.
 The correct amount of methane leaks from oil and gas operations is zero.
 That makes it a better candidate for regulation than taxation.

 Taxation has backfired before in such instances.
 In the 1970s and ’80s, the European Union decided to discourage the use of leaded gasoline by taxing it, while Canada and the United States chose instead to phase it out.
-Lead is a deadly poison: It causes diseases of the kidney, heart, and brain; it obstructs children’s healthy development; its prevalence in blood may beis linked to higher crime rates.
+Lead is a deadly poison: It causes diseases of the kidney, heart, and brain; it obstructs children’s healthy development; its prevalence in blood may be linked to higher crime rates.
 But by taxing leaded gasoline, the EU turned it into a funding source, making politicians loath to fully abolish it.
 Canada and the U.S. wound up eliminating leaded gasoline years before the EU did.

 Should any of this influence Democrats’s decision making?
 I’m not sure.
 Perhaps passing climate policy through Congress is so difficult that Democrats should take any opportunity that presents itself, whether or not it’s the most correct one.
 Or perhaps Democrats should heed the lessons of history and make do with the EPA rules.
 Either way, this saga shows that passing climate policy isn’t easy even when people agree that something should be done.
 Larger political, economic, and ethical questions still remain.